Developer: Microsoft Corporation

 - MS-DOS 2.0 or later

-You need at least one floppy disk drive and a hard disk drive with approximately 2 MB of free space to install on a hard disk drive.
-To install Windows on floppy disks, you need at least one floppy disk drive and two 5.25" 360 kB floppy disks.
+To install Windows on floppy disks, you need at least one floppy disk drive and two floppy disks with at least 360 kB capacity.
 A mouse or some other pointing device is not required, but it is recommended for easier use.
 See Hardware > Pointing devices for a list of compatible pointing devices.